omaraflak/Firebase-Chat/README.md

 In your build.gradle Project file, add:

     classpath 'com.google.gms:google-services:3.0.0'

 In your build.gradle Module file, add:

     compile 'com.google.firebase:firebase-database:9.2.1'

-Then open up your SDK Manager and install Google Play Services and Google Repository (both are located under EXtras).
+Then open up your -SDK Manager- and install **Google Play Services** and **Google Repository** (both are located under **-Extras-**).

-You should have generated a google-services.json file with Firebase website, place it at: /YourProject/app
+You should have generated a **google-services.json** file with Firebase website, place it at: */YourProject/app*

 That's it, you should be ready to code!